 UV-Visible Absorption Spectroscopy at PSS

-Place the prepared sample 1 centimeter in front of a Xenon arc lamp equipped with a 436 nm bandpass filter [1-TXT].
-Start irradiation to the sample and measure the UV-Visible spectrum every 2 hours until there is no change in the spectra as switch 1 reaches PSS [2].
+Place the prepared sample 1 centimeter in front of a Xenon arc lamp equipped with a 436 nanometer bandpass filter, and start irradiation [1-TXT].
+Measure the UV-Visible absorption spectrum every 2 hours until there is no change in the spectra as switch 1 reaches PSS [2].
+For another sample, irradiate the solution using a 340-nanometer bandpass filter and measure the UV-Visible spectrum at PSS in the same way [3].

-Talent placing the sample cuvette in front of a Xenon arc lamp.
-TEXT: Refer to the text for sample preparation.
+Talent placing the sample cuvette in front of a Xenon arc lamp and irradiating.
+TEXT: Sample information: A UV-vis quartz cuvette with a 10 mm optical pathlength containing a 10 μM solution of hydrazone photoswitch 1 in DMSO

-Talent irradiating and recording the UV-Visible spectrum of the sample.
+Talent recording the UV-Visible spectrum of the sample.

-Obtain the UV-Visible spectrum at the PSS under 340-nanometer irradiations with a 340-nanometer bandpass filter as described previously [1].
-Deduce absorbance spectra of the pure 1-Z (1-Z) and 1-E (1-E) using the equation as described in the text [2].
+Talent placing the sample cuvette in front of a Xenon arc lamp with a 340-nanometer bandpass filter and irradiating.

+Deduce the absorbance spectra of the pure 1-Z (1-Z) and 1-E (1-E) isomers and calculate their molar attenuation coefficients at all wavelengths as described in the text [1].
-Talent recording the UV-Visible spectrum at 340 nanometer bandpass filter.

-SCREEN: Absorption spectra of 1-Z and 1-E are being obtained.
+SCREEN: Just showing Figure 4_1.
+(Absorption spectra of 1-Z and 1-E and equations)

-Calculate the molar attenuation coefficients of pure 1-Z and 1-E at all wavelengths by dividing the observed absorbance by the sample concentration and the optical path length [1].

-Talent calculating the molar attenuation coefficients.

 Kinetic Studies on Thermal Relaxation

-Heat the silicon oil filled in a heating bath circulator to 131 degrees Celsius and check if the temperature of the bath is stabilized [1].
-Submerge two NMR sample tubes prepared previously in the heating bath [2].
+Heat the silicon oil filled in a heating bath circulator to 131 degrees Celsius and check whether the temperature of the bath is stabilized [1].
+Submerge two NMR sample tubes in the heating bath [2-TXT].

 Talent heating and stabilizing the heating bath.

 Talent submerging the NMR sample tubes into the heating bath.
+TEXT: Sample information: NMR tubes containing a 10 mM solution of hydrazone photoswitch 1 in deuterated DMSO at PSS under 436 nm irradiation

 After 1 hour of heating, transfer the NMR tubes quickly to a dry ice bath to pause the thermal relaxation caused by latent heat [1].
 Thaw the NMR samples at room temperature and ensure dimethyl sulfoxide is defrosted [2].
 Then, record the 1H NMR spectra of the samples [3].

-Talent transferring the NMR sample tubes to ice bath.
+Talent transferring the NMR sample tubes to the dry ice bath.

-Talent thawing the NMR samples.
+Talent thawing the NMR samples in the water bath at room temperature.

 Talent recording the 1H NMR spectra of samples.

-Again, perform the heating and thawing process [1] and record the 1H NMR spectra of the samples until there is no change in the 1H NMR spectra as switch 1 reaches thermodynamic equilibrium [2-TXT].
+Again, perform the heating and thawing processes and record the 1H NMR spectra of the samples until there is no change in the 1H NMR spectra as switch 1 reaches thermodynamic equilibrium [1-TXT].

 Talent performing thawing and heating of the samples.

-Talent recording the NMR spectra of the samples.
-TEXT: Repeat the process at different temperatures.
+TEXT: Repeat the process at different temperatures, 134, 137, 140, and 143 °C.

-Open fid files of the NMR spectra obtained in the course of heating at 131 degrees Celsius [1].
-Calculate the averaged isomeric ratios as described previously [2].
-Calculate the concentration of 1-E based on the total sample concentration and the isomeric ratio [3].

-SCREEN: fid files of the NMR spectra are being opened.

-SCREEN: Averaged isomeric ratios are being calculated.

-SCREEN: Concentration and isomeric ratio of 1-E are being calculated.

-Plot the averaged concentration of 1-E as a function of the heating time [1].
-Perform an exponential fit to the data to obtain the rate constant of thermal relaxation using the equation as described in the text [2-TXT].
+Open fid files of the NMR spectra obtained in the course of heating and calculate the concentration of 1-E based on the total sample concentration and the isomeric ratio [1].
+Plot the averaged concentration of 1-E as a function of the heating time [1 continued].
+Perform an exponential fit to the data to obtain the rate constant of thermal relaxation, 𝑘, using the equation as described in the text [2-TXT].

 SCREEN: Plot is being generated.
+From Figure 6_1 to Figure 6_6.

 SCREEN: Data is being fitted exponentially.
+Figure 6_7.
 TEXT: Use the data obtained at different temperatures.

-Plot ln(𝑘) versus 1/T and perform a linear fit according to the Arrhenius equation as described in the text to extrapolate the rate constant at room temperature [1].
-Calculate the thermal half-life of 1-E at room temperature using the equation as described in the text [2].
+Plot ln(𝑘) versus 1/T [1] and perform a linear fit according to the Arrhenius equation as described in the text to extrapolate the rate constant at room temperature [2].
+Calculate the thermal half-life of 1-E at room temperature using the equation as described in the text [2 continued].
 Authors: How would you like JoVE’s voiceover talent to pronounce ln(𝑘) and 1/T?

-SCREEN: Plot is being generated and the data is being fitted linearly.

-SCREEN: Thermal half-life of 1-E is being calculated.
+SCREEN: Figure 7_1.

+SCREEN: Figure 7_2.